Symptoms of menopause – how to help hot flushes

 Supplements and complementary therapies

-Some people try supplements and complementary or alternative remedies to ease their menopause symptoms.
+Some women try supplements and complementary or alternative remedies to ease their menopause symptoms.
 It’s important to note that supplements come in many different preparations and their quality, purity and safety varies.
-Speak to your GP before trying a supplement or remedy as some can interact with other medications you might be taking.
-Some people find that acupuncture or relaxation techniques help them with menopausal symptoms, but there is little evidence to support their use.
+There is some evidence that a few might have a benefit, but for others, the science is still unclear.

-Hormone replacement therapy (HRT) and other medications
+HRT and other medications

 If you’re experiencing menopause symptoms, you don’t have to face them alone.
 With a Bupa Menopause Plan, you can discuss symptoms with a specially trained GP, get a personalised care plan based around your needs with access to 24/7 support via Anytime HealthLine.